Natooz/MidiTok/docs/bpe.rst

 Methods
 ------------------------

-To use BPE, you must first train your tokenizer from data (:py:func:`miditok.MIDITokenizer.learn_bpe`), then BPE will be automatically applied when tokenizing any MIDI file.
+To use BPE, you must first train your tokenizer from data (:py:func:`miditok.MIDITokenizer.train`), then BPE will be automatically applied when tokenizing any MIDI file.

 **Tokenizers can be saved and loaded** (:ref:`Save / Load tokenizer`).

-.. autofunction:: miditok.MIDITokenizer.learn_bpe
+.. autofunction:: miditok.MIDITokenizer.train
     :noindex:

 .. autofunction:: miditok.MIDITokenizer.apply_bpe